Founders Curmudgeon’s Better Half, originally the third release in the brewery’s Backstage Series, returns in August.

 The grumpy “Curmudgeon” on the label is best known for appearances on hiatus old ale by the same name.
 In February 2012, the brewery released Curmudgeon’s Better Half as a part of their Backstage Series, now known as the Barrel-Aged Series.

 Curmudgeon’s Better Half is the familiar old ale brewed with molasses and aged in maple syrup bourbon barrels.
 (Similar to Founders Canadian Breakfast Stout.)
 Fan demand prompted the return of this boozy treat.

-Founders Curmudgeon’s Better Half will make its return in mid-August, in 750-milliliter bottles, as well as new 12-ounce bottles and draft.
+Founders Curmudgeon’s Better Half will make its return starting August 24th in the new 12-ounce bottle format, 750-milliliter bottles, as well as draft.

 Founders reDANKulous Imperial Red IPA, once the 13th offering in the brewery’s “Backstage Series”, returns in mid-June.